guybla/guybla.github.io/content/_index.md

 **Papers:**

-1. [Probabilistic laws on infinite groups](https://arxiv.org/abs/2304.09144) (with Gideon Amir, Maria Gerasimova and Gady Kozma), accepted to the Israel Journal of Mathematics (2024).
+1. [Probabilistic laws on infinite groups](https://arxiv.org/abs/2304.09144) (with Gideon Amir, Maria Gerasimova and Gady Kozma), to appear in the Israel Journal of Mathematics (2024).
-2. [A law of iterated logarithm on lamplighter diagonal products](https://arxiv.org/abs/2205.05553) (with Gideon Amir), accepted to Groups, Geometry, and Dynamics (2024).
+2. [A law of iterated logarithm on lamplighter diagonal products](https://arxiv.org/abs/2205.05553) (with Gideon Amir), to appear in Groups, Geometry, and Dynamics (2024).
 3. [Lipschitz harmonic functions on vertex-transitive graphs](https://arxiv.org/abs/2309.06247) (with Gideon Amir, Maria Gerasimove and Gady Kozma), Electronic Communications in Probability, 29, 1--4.
 4. [Semiassociative algebras over a field](http://arxiv.org/abs/2308.14653) (with Darrell Haile, Eliyahu Matzri, Edan Rein and Uzi Vishne), Journal of Algebra, 649, 35--84.
 5. [Identities of the algebra $\mathbb{O}\otimes\mathbb{O}$](https://www.ams.org/books/conm/785/) (with Louis Rowen and Uzi Vishne), Contemporary Mathematics, Noncommutative Rings and their Applications VII: Algebra and Coding Theory, In honor of Tariq Rizvi, (Leroy and Jain, eds.), 2021, Vol. 785, 35-45, (2023).